pivot-access-ltd/bma-offline-docs/src/how-to-enable-maas-native-tls-5116.md

 <a href="#heading--ui-changes"><h2 id="heading--ui-changes">How to check whether TLS is enabled</h2></a>

-There is a new "Security" subsection under "Configuration" that will indicate the status of TLS in the specific server (enabled or disabled).

-When TLS is enabled, the following certificate information is displayed in *Settings >> Configuration >> Security**
+When TLS is enabled, the following certificate information is displayed in the MAAS UI under *Settings >> Configuration >> Security*:

 - CN
 - Expiration date